stonepros/stone/doc/releases/nautilus.rst

 This is the tenth release in the Nautilus series.
-In addition to fixing a security-related bug in RGW, this release brings a number of bugfixes across all major components of Ceph.
+In addition to fixing a security-related bug in RGW, this release brings a number of bugfixes across all major components of Stone.
 We recommend that all Nautilus users upgrade to this release.

 Notable Changes